noahehall/theBookOfNoah/databases/mongodb.md

     - do complex aggregation in the schema
     - duplicate the data but keep it limited, as disc space is cheaper than compute time

+## polymorphic schemas
+  - when all the documents ina  collection are similar but not identically structured -

 ## embedding vs referencing relationships
   - generalities
     - embedded approach